The Best Concept Stores in Amsterdam

 Open daily from 9 am - 7 pm.

 Nestled in the famed Dappermarkt, Hartje Oost is a bit further east than I’m accustomed to traveling on a regular basis, nonetheless, I adore this shabby chic café, home goods, apparel & accessories hybrid.
-The Copenhagen coffeehouse inspired décor lends an inviting, cosy environment to work while enjoying yummy bites from the breakfast or lunch menu.
+The Copenhagen coffeehouse inspired décor lends an inviting, cozy environment to work while enjoying yummy bites from the breakfast or lunch menu.
 Though it’s hard to focus on an assignment when all you want to do is covet the clothes and handmade jewelry.
 Head to the rear of the store for beauty products by Merki and women’s wear by Dutch, Danish and German designers like Alchemist, Samsoe Samsoe, and Minimum.

 Javastraat 23,1094 GZ Amsterdam